Kotlin/kotlin-native-calculator-sample/README.md

 To build and run the iOS sample do the following:

-1. Open `calculator.xcodeproj` with Xcode.
+1. Open `ios/calculator.xcodeproj` with Xcode.
 2. Open the project's target through project navigator, go to tab 'General'.
     In 'Identity' section change the bundle ID to the unique string in reverse-DNS format.
 Then select the team in 'Signing' section.